ostdotcom/website-docupony/platform/docs/additional_resources/glossary.md

 ## TokenHolder contract
 * For executing a token transfer, end-user's TokenHolder contract interacts with TokenRules Contract and Rules Contract.

+## Setting up Token Economy
+1. OST writes and deploys the TokenRules Contract for the client company.
+2. OST writes a PricerRule Contract and registers the rule with TokenRules Contract on its auxiliary chain.

+## Setting up user in the economy
+Steps outlined above in creating a wallet section.
+When end-users register on a client company application a TokenHolder Contract and a DeviceManager(MultiSig) Contract for each of them will be created and deployed by client company via APIs.

 ## Steps for executing a token trasnfer
-1. OST writes and deploys the TokenRules Contract for the partner company.
-2. OST writes a PricerRule Contract and registers the rule with TokenRules Contract on its auxiliary chain.
-3. When end-users register on a partner company application a TokenHolder Contract and a DeviceManager(MultiSig) Contract for each of them will be created and deployed by partner company via APIs.
-4. If partner company wants to transfer tokens worth 5$ to a user the following sequence of events occur:
+ Its important to understand the token economy setup and user setup outlined above before a client company can execute their first transaction.
+If client company wants to transfer tokens worth 5$ to a user the following sequence of events occur:
-	* Company's TokenHolder contract initiates “execute pricer rule” request to partner company's  PricerRule Contract.
+	1. Company's TokenHolder contract initiates “execute pricer rule” request to client company's  PricerRule Contract.
 The TokenHolder contract also approves company's TokenRules Contract to spend tokens on its behalf.
-	* Company's PriceRule Contract applies “conversion from USD to tokens rules”.
+	2. Company's PriceRule Contract applies “conversion from USD to tokens rules”.
 The PriceRule Contract will pass all this information after applying rules to the TokenRules Contract.
-	* The TokenRules Contract executes the transfer between all concerned parties as specified by the company's PriceRule Contract.
+	3. The TokenRules Contract executes the transfer between all concerned parties as specified by the company's PriceRule Contract.

 ![openst-contracts](/platform/docs/assets/openst-contracts.png)